CompareStructuredProducts.com - 15/07/2021Please note that these figures were updated on 27th August 2021 - please see here for explanation.

 3. Meteor FTSE Kick Out Plan April 2020.
 This plan, again linked to the performance of the FTSE 100 Index, matured after 1 year returning investors original capital in full, in addition to a gain of 13%.

-Unfortunately, however, four maturities in Q2 ultimately realised a capital loss for investors.
-All four plans were inherently risky term contracts, deriving their returns from the performance of a basket of individual shares and in the main had been forecast to mature with losses for some years.
+Unfortunately, however, three maturities in Q2 ultimately realised a capital loss for investors.
+All three plans were inherently risky term contracts, deriving their returns from the performance of a basket of individual shares and in the main had been forecast to mature with losses for some years.

 |Plan Name||Income Paid||Capital Reduction||Equivelant Annualised Return||Worst Performing Share|